xapn/diamond/README.md

     B B
      A
 </pre>
-The Diamond program works for uppercase letters as for lowercase letters.
+My Diamond program works for uppercase letters as for lowercase letters.
 For example, the diamond printed for 'c':
 <pre>
   a
  b b